 Smart fridge freezers work the same as a standard fridge, but they are Wi-fi enabled and have a host of additional features, including keeping track of use-by dates, an interactive touchscreen, and up to 3 cameras that allow you to look inside the fridge without opening it.
 All this convenience does come at a cost, and there are lots of models to choose from depending on how much you are willing to spend.

 Why are people hesitant to buy?

-As with all of our modern devices, they are susceptible to viruses and sometimes even hackers, so ensuring you have a secure wireless network and anti-virus software is essential for all households – smart fridge or not.
+As with all of our modern devices, they are susceptible to viruses and sometimes even hackers, so ensuring you have a secure wireless network and anti-virus software is essential for all households – smart fridge or not- this is especially important as some fridge-freezer insurance policies may not cover you if you do not take reasonable care in protecting your appliance.
 Another reason is that we tend to change our phones every couple of years, but fridges are a staple appliance in our kitchen that lasts for many years, so people may not be purchasing a smart fridge as they simply don’t need one right now.
 Smart fridge freezers can also glitch and won’t work if the wi-fi is down.
 Now, we’re not one to question the almighty power of technology but it’s best to keep an eye on things such as the digital temperature that is shown on the front screen and use a thermometer now and again to check it’s accurate.

 Smart fridge freezers haven’t exactly been flying off the shelves, but why is that?
 Do you really need to see inside your fridge via an app on your phone?
 In a nutshell, no. Going to the fridge to check what’s inside isn’t exactly climbing Everest – so what are the benefits?